zilkey/auto_tagger/README.md

+# IMPORTANT NOTE

+This gem is still in it's infancy, and lots of things might change.
+Since this deals with your git repository, please use with caution.

+I don't have a good way of testing the capistrano tasks yet, so I can't guarantee that there are no nefarious bugs in them.

 # AutoTagger

 AutoTagger is a gem that helps you automatically create a date-stamped tag for each stage of your deployment, and deploy from the last tag from the previous environment.